lshariprasad/lshariprasad/README.md

 ### 🎯 Current Focus
 - Data Structures & Algorithms with Python
-- Arduino & ESP32 - For IOT Projects
+- IOT Projects - Based On Robotics
-- Game Development in python with AI
+- Project Development in python with AI

 ### 🛠 Tech Languages Use :
 <p>